Caregiver Syndrome: The Silent Cost of Caring for Someone You Love

 When Caregiver Stress Becomes Dangerous

-According to the CDC and multiple longitudinal caregiver studies:
+According to the CDC and multiple longitudinal caregiver studies, prolonged caregiver strain is associated with measurable health risk.

 Major depressive episodes